top of page

 Policies and Procedures are available on request which will be emailed for your convenience.

-We use a online learning system that is used by many Early Years settings and was created to help Early Years providers and families share information for the benefit of children.
-It allows all observations and photographs of children to be securely uploaded to their personal journal as well as links made to the curriculum we follow for developmental purposes.
+We use a online learning system that is used by many Early Years settings and was created to help Early Years providers and families share information.
+It allows all observations and photographs of children to be securely uploaded to a personal journal as well as links made to the curriculum we follow for developmental purposes.

 lincolnshire.fsd